cafe01/dbix-eav/README.md

 ## register\_schema

+- Arguments: \\%schema
+- Return value: none

-> Register entity types specified in \\%schema, where each key is the name of the
-> entity and the value is a hashref describing its attributes and relationships.
+Register entity types specified in \\%schema, where each key is the name of the entity and the value is a hashref describing its attributes and relationships.
-> Described in detail in ["ENTITY DEFINITION"](#entity-definition).
+Described in detail in ["ENTITY DEFINITION"](#entity-definition).

 ## resultset